mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 on-disk overlap is skipped-with-reason (recorded at `colocation.<model>`), and a requested-vs-actual coverage table is printed at the start of every run.
 Each leg's actual staged window is recorded at `colocation.<model>.window`.

+RACMO is staged as eval/reference Data, NOT a met source: the available RACMO 2.3p3 source files carry radiation (swd, lwd, derived albedo), turbulent fluxes (shf, lhf), precip and SMB components, but LACK the near-surface meteorological STATE variables (tair, wspd, rh, psfc).
+(RACMO in general carries these; only the available source files omit them - obtain the full set from the RACMO developers, or borrow tair/wspd/rh/psfc from MAR/MERRA/PROMICE at the point, for a RACMO-forced run.)
+The same applies to the RACMO leg of the SUMup co-located forcing (`buildSumupForcing` / `importSumup`).

 The `output_root` kwarg is the explicit committed-vs-research switch: eval manifest goes to `<output_root>/eval`, forcing/Data to `<output_root>/input`.